Stalworth, Queensland

+Geography

+Okeden Road forms most of the south-western boundary of the locality.

+Hopefield is a neighbourhood in the centre of the locality (26.1166°S 151.6°E).

+The land use is predominantly grazing on native vegetation with some crop growing and plantation forestry.

 History

 The locality was officially named and bounded by government on 16 October 1998, although the locality name has been used since the earliest days of settlement.

 A hall was built at Stalworth which hosted dances and social events for many years.
 It opened on Saturday 21 September 1929 and was later extended with significant alternations and improvements which were opened on Saturday 3 March 1934.
 Church services and activities were also held in the hall regularly.
 A Stalworth branch society within the Christian Endeavour movement met in the hall and they hosted the Weinholt Christian Endeavour Union rally there in 1937.

 Other social activities in the district included the formation of a Stalworth local soccer team.